suhasmaddali/English-Language-Learning-Prediction-with-AI-and-Machine-Learning/README.md

 ## Deep Learning Models

-* Transformers, LSTMs, GRUs, CNNs, and ML models can all be used to understand student behavior in education.
+* Transformers, LSTMs, GRUs, CNNs, and ML models can all be used to assess the quality of student essays in education.
-* Transformers analyze text data, LSTMs and GRUs model behavior over time, CNNs detect visual cues, and ML models identify factors contributing to academic success or failure.
+* Transformers analyze text data, LSTMs and GRUs model the coherence and relevance of the essay, CNNs detect visual cues in accompanying materials, and ML models identify factors contributing to effective writing.
-* By combining these approaches, a comprehensive understanding of student behavior can be gained, allowing for tailored educational interventions to address individual needs.
+* By combining these approaches, a comprehensive evaluation of the overall quality of a student essay can be achieved, allowing educators to provide targeted feedback and improve student writing skills.

 ## Metrics